msedgren/cursing_less_talon/README.md

 ### Copying
 - copy color shape key: copy the token at the specified color, shape, and key position.
 For example: `copy red square each` will copy the token with an e character with a red square above it.
+- copy current: copy the token at the current cursor position.
+For example: `copy current` will copy the token where the cursor is currently positioned.
 - copy until color shape key: copy from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
 For example: `copy until yellow circle air` will copy from current position until the token with